Kubernetes Image Baking

 Cluster create succeeds but worker stays NotReady

-crictl images | grep cilium) - The Pod CIDR you picked at cluster-create time matches the CNI's expectations (Cilium accepts any; Flannel default is
+crictl images | grep cilium. - The Pod CIDR picked at cluster-create time matches the CNI's expectations.
+Cilium accepts any.
+Flannel default is

-kubelet won't start on first boot
+kubelet will not start on first boot

 Confirm:

-systemctl is-enabled kubeletreturnsdisabledon the freshly-snapshotted image- Cloud-init's
+systemctl is-enabled kubeletreturnsdisabledon the freshly-snapshotted image.- Cloud-init's

 Future automation